nelyj/interoperabilidad/README.md

 2. Create the PostgreSQL database and run database migrations.

 3. Run all docker containers.

+Note: The database migrations assumes that your postgres image have installed the "unaccent" extension, if you don't have it, install the postgresql-contrib package.

 If you are on Mac OS X, you can now run `make mac-open` to auto-discover the IP of your docker machine and open a browser pointing to the web server.
 (If it doesn't work, take a look at the output of make and if everything looks OK then check `log/development.log` and `docker-compose logs` to debug the web application itself)